 Unable to locate a new placement for him, at age 14, Antwone was sent to a reform school in western Pennsylvania were he remained until he graduated high school at 17.
 Emancipated from foster care, he found himself in the world alone and homeless, living on the streets of Cleveland.

-Antwone set on a course of healing when he joined the U.S. Navy where he served his country for eleven years.
-After his honorable discharge from the military, Antwone became a Federal Correctional Officer with the Federal Bureau of Prisons and, after three years of service, he took a job at Sony Pictures Entertainment working as a Security Officer.
-It was at Sony Pictures that Antwone was referred to a free screenwriting course.
+Antwone set on a course of healing when he joined the United States Navy where he served his country for eleven years.
+After his honorable discharge from the military, Antwone became a Federal Correctional Officer with the Federal Bureau of Prisons and after three years of service, he took a job at Sony Pictures Entertainment as a Security Officer.
+It was at Sony that Antwone was referred to a free screenwriting course.

-Antwone has worked in Hollywood for 20 years as a writer and producer, with an impressive fourteen writing projects or assignments with the major studios.
-Among those projects is the feature classic, Antwone Fisher, directed by and starring Oscar-winning actor Denzel Washington, written by Antwone and based on his own life.
+Antwone has worked in Hollywood for over 20 years as a screenwriter and producer, with an impressive fourteen writing projects or assignments with the major studios.
+Among those projects is the feature classic, ANTWONE FISHER, directed by and staring Oscar-winning actor Denzel Washington, written by Antwone based on his own life.
 The film garnered numerous nominations and awards.
-Antwone received the renowned Humanitas Prize, the Screenwriter of the Year Award from the National Association of Theater Owners, and was listed in Variety’s “Fifty People to Watch.”
-Antwone was also named among Fade In Magazine’s “100 People in Hollywood You Need to Know" in 2005.
-On May 10, 2003 Antwone received an honorary Doctor of Humane Letters Degree from Cleveland State University.
-April 23, 2013 Antwone testified before the Senate Finance committee.
+Antwone received the renowned Humanitas Prize, The Screenwriter of the year award from the National Association Of Theater Owners, and was listed in Variety’s “Fifty People to Watch.”
+Antwone was also listed among Fade In Magazine’s “100 People in Hollywood you need to know” in 2005.
+On May 10 2003, Antwone received an honorary Doctor of Humane Letters degree from Cleveland State University.
+On April 23, 2013 Antwone testified before the Senate Finance Committee.
 The hearing titled: The Antwone Fisher Story as a Case Study for Child Welfare.

-About how far he has come, Antwone states, “I think back on a childhood full of longing for belonging, and see my life now as what I have created out of my dreams.
-An image comes to mind of Mrs. Brown at the orphanage in Cleveland, me sitting at her side, telling her, ‘You’ll read about me someday.’
+About how far he has come, Antwone states, “I think back on a childhood of longing for belonging, and see my life now as what I’ve created out of my dreams.
+An image comes to mind of Mr. Brown at the orphanage in Cleveland, me sitting at her side telling her, ‘You’ll read about me someday.’
 I was definitely dreaming then.
-With no evidence of that ever being possible, I clung to that preposterous vision and with the force of those dreams willed it and made it happen.
-Not because I needed to be famous, but because I needed a world that made me feel uninvited to be wrong, so I imagined myself free, I imagined myself loved, I imagined myself… as somebody."
+With no evidence of that ever being possible, I clung to that preposterous vision and with the force of the those dreams willed it and made it happen.
+Not because I needed to be famous, but because I needed a world that made me feel uninvited to be wrong.
+So I imagined myself free, I imagined myself loved, I imagined myself… as somebody.